Family (2003 TV series): Production

 Jamie Foreman devised and co-wrote the show alongside scriptwriters Tim Vaughan and Roger Smith.
 Nick Elliott, controller of ITV drama, said of the series;

 "Jamie plays the loopy brother, while Martin is like Al Pacino's character in the Godfather, desperately wanting to be straight but going along with the dodgy stuff.
 There will also be this father figure.
 It's a contemporary London gangster show and it will have a lot of authenticity.
 There'll be a contrast between Martin living a normal suburban lifestyle, then going to meetings to discuss rubbing someone out and being involved in rackets and organised crime.
 He's got a wife and a daughter who takes cello lessons, who don't know about the other life he leads."

 Elliott commissioned the six-part series alongside Granada South drama controller, Michele Buck.

 Reception

 Family was well received by critics and media buyers, who welcomed it as part of a "quality-based offensive" in ITV's autumn schedule.
 But after a respectable start with 6.1 million viewers watching on 29 September, the programme lost nearly two million viewers, drawing only 4.3 million in the same slot four weeks later.
 Although there were only two more episodes to be aired, Nigel Pickard, Head of ITV's programming, ditched the show from its prime time slot and consigned it instead to a graveyard slot of 11:30pm on Wednesdays.
-This meant that the episode previously scheduled for 27 October 2003 was replaced with a re-run of Airline.
+This meant that the episode previously scheduled for 27 October 2003 was replaced with a rerun of Airline.